Cararasu/PRG-Parser/README.md

 # PRG-Parser

 Have you ever wanted to parse Commodore 64 *.prg files into readable BASIC?
-No, anyhow here you have a python parser, which does exactly this.
+No, anyhow here is a python parser, which does exactly that.
 Just call it like this and be impressed by the beauty that is BASIC:
 ```basic
 > ./PRGParser.py ./whyudothis.prg
 1 REM ===================================